koltyakov/pghealth/README.md

   - `--open` (default `true`) to open the report after generation.
   - `--suppress` to hide specific recommendation codes (comma-separated), e.g. `--suppress missing-extensions,low-cache-hit`.
   - `--dbs` to include additional databases for tables/indexes metrics (comma-separated).
 Example: `--dbs db1,db2`.
-  - `--explain-top` to force EXPLAIN for top N queries (by total time and by calls).
-Plans are collected safely (SELECT-only, no parameters) and are shown on demand in the UI.
+  - Plans for top queries are collected automatically (safe: SELECT/WITH only).
+A soft per-list cap applies and clearly slow (>1s mean) or very frequent (≥1.5× median freq) queries are always planned.
   - `--prompt` to generate an LLM-ready sidecar file (`.prompt.txt`) next to the HTML report.

 Notes on multi-DB mode: